David Dewhurst: Calling Allen, Texas police regarding jailed relative

 In an August 3, 2013, recording, originally released by police to the Dallas-Fort Worth NBC affiliate, NBC-DFW, Dewhurst identifies himself as the lieutenant governor and asks to speak to the police station's "most senior police officer you have where you are right now".
 He tells a police sergeant that Ellen Bevers, his stepsister's daughter-in-law, is a schoolteacher and "the sweetest woman in the world", and says he's sure she has been incarcerated on a "mistaken charge".

+2021 Arrest

+David Dewhurst arrested in Dallas for alleged family violence.

 2012 United States Senate race

 On July 18, 2011, Dewhurst addressed his supporters in an online video on his campaign website, announcing his candidacy for the vacant U.S. Senate seat for the Republican nomination.
 His rivals included former Mayor of Dallas Tom Leppert, ESPN college football analyst Craig James and former state Solicitor General Ted Cruz, the eventual nominee.

 After a year-long campaign for the Republican nomination, Dewhurst lost to Cruz in a run-off on July 31, 2012.
 Cruz then won the seat in the general election against Democrat Paul Sadler of Henderson.